Louisville Failure to Perform a C-Section Attorney

 Medical guidelines dictate that an emergency C-section should be performed within 30 minutes.
-Delays can lead to brain damage caused by asphyxia or hypoxic ischemic encephalopathy (HIE).
+Delays can lead to brain damage caused by birth asphyxia or hypoxic ischemic encephalopathy (HIE).
 Delayed C-sections or failures to recommend a planned Cesarean can cause serious, preventable birth injuries and lifelong disabilities such as cerebral palsy.

 If your C-section was delayed for any reason, or your doctor failed to recommend a Cesarean delivery, and you or your child suffered harm as a result, Dolt, Thompson, Shepherd & Conway, PSC can help.
 Our Louisville C-section error attorneys know how to identify and expose obstetric malpractice in order to help injured children and their families seek justice.

 Contact our firm today at (502) 244-7772 or online for a free consultation and review of your C-section error claim.

 What is a Cesarean Section?